Our team

 She developed her love of books from an early age leading her to pursue a degree in English Literature with Communication, Media & Culture.
 She is passionate about promoting diverse authors and wants every child to see themselves represented in the books they read.

-Morgan is proud to be part of the World Book Day team, inspiring more children to read for pleasure and helping give every child the opportunity to have a book of their own.
+Morgan is proud to be part of the World Book Day team, inspiring more children to read for fun and helping give every child the opportunity to have a book of their own.

 To contact Morgan, email hi@worldbookday.com, including her name in the subject line.